eduardoleao052/Transformer-from-scratch/README.md

 - Note: the testing script does not access any hyperparametes, because the model is already trained.

-- `model_layers` will not be accessed during fine-tuning, as you will use the layers of the pretrained model.
+- `model_layers` will not be accessed during testing, as you will use the layers of the pretrained model.

 - Finally, simply run on terminal:
 ```